 - Steam-clean all carpets (not mattresses).

 - Repair loose wallpaper and cracked plaster and any fill other cracks in your home.

 - Place infested items in a tightly sealed plastic bag and place them in an outdoor container.

 - Do not re-sell or donate infested furniture or clothing.

-- Note that sometimes it is difficult get rid of bed bugs on your own and you may need a licensed pest control specialist.
+- Note that sometimes it is difficult to get rid of bed bugs on your own and you may need a licensed pest control specialist.

 Preventing bed bugs from entering your home